Kumar-Arun-coder/PRODIGY_AD_02/README.md

-# PRODIGY_AD_02
-To-Do list App
+# To-Do list App

 ## Description

-Calculator App: A simple, intuitive, and easy-to-use app is created using a Python framework for developing multitouch applications, and uix extension to Kivy providing Material Design components & themes.
-The app allows users to perform Basic arithmetic operations , Supports decimal numbers and Clear and intuitive interface.
+To-Do list App: A simple, intuitive, and easy-to-use app is created using a Python framework for developing multitouch applications, and uix extension to Kivymd providing Material Design components & themes.
+The app allows users to perform add, edit and delete tasks.
 ## Features

-- Basic arithmetic operations: addition, subtraction, multiplication, division, power and percentage.
-- Supports decimal numbers and calculations.
+- User can add, edit and delete tasks.
+- in built calender to coose dates.
 - Clear and intuitive interface.
 - Responsive design for various screen sizes
-- Built with Python and Kivy library for cross-platform compatibility
+- Built with Python and Kivymd library for cross-platform compatibility

 ## Installation and Usage